BroadSoft-Xtended/DeveloperPortalDocs/Hub/GettingStarted.md

 <img src="https://raw.githubusercontent.com/BroadSoft-Xtended/DeveloperPortalDocs/master/Hub/images/22.png" alt="Drawing" style="width: 600px;"/>

-You may notice that there are no contextual items that show up.
-If this happens, please check the route definitions in app.js to make sure they match the app name you created or that they take the appName anonymously.
-(IE: ../:appName/...)

-Run this command with your app name.

 ## 7. Push an update to your

 As you continue to improve your app, you will need to update your codebase and push it to heroku.
 This can be done with the following two commands: